Spam Filters Uncovered

 What is the number one challenge in sending email?
 Most email deployment teams would quickly tell you that, by far their biggest struggle is to get their emails into the inbox.
-Each domain has different mechanics that determine which pieces of email will be accepted in general, let alone whether it will ever actually be delivered to an inbox or not.
+Each domain has different mechanics that determine which pieces of the email will be accepted in general, let alone whether it will ever actually be delivered to an inbox or not.
 Even worse are domains that accept mail and then drop it on the floor, not delivering it to any box, junk or otherwise, for the user.
 It’s enough to give any dedicated mailer a major headache each and every time they come into work.
 But all is not lost.
 There still exists some ways to reach the fabled inbox.
 Ways that I will gladly now pass onto you.
 But let’s start at the beginning, with the stalwart keepers of the gate.
 Let’s learn how spam filters work.

 What most deployments teams don’t know is how these email unsolicited filters work.
 Their mysterious ways are actually a very closely guarded secret.
 If their inner workings were to become public information, they could easily fall victim to reverse engineering.
 But wait— I’m sorry, they actually are published.
 You see large organizations protect their propriety information through patents, and these patents are publicity available.
-Does that means that Yahoo, Microsoft, Gmail etc., try to protect themselves by publishing detailed information about how not to protect themselves?
+Does that mean that Yahoo, Microsoft, Gmail, etc., try to protect themselves by publishing detailed information about how not to protect themselves?

 In short… Yes.